mxyx-club/TheOtherUs-Edited/README.md

 The Portalmaker is a Crewmate that can place two portals on the map.\
 These two portals are connected to each other.\
 Those portals will be visible after the next meeting and can be used by everyone.\
-Additionally to that, the Portalmaker gets information about who used the portals and when in the chat during each meeting, depending on the options.\
+Additionally to that, the Portalmaker gets information about who used the portals and when in the chat during each meeting, depending on the options.
-The Portalmaker can teleport themself to their placed portals from anywhere if the setting is enabled.

 **NOTE:**
-- The extra button to use a portal will appear after the Portalmaker set their portals and a meeting/body report was called.
+- The extra button to use a portal will appear after the Portalmaker set his portals and a meeting/body report was called.
 - While one player uses a portal, it is blocked for any other player until the player got teleported.
 - All ghosts can still use the portals, but won't block any living player from using it and the Portalmaker won't get any information about it in chat.
 - If a morphed person uses a portal it will show the morphed name/color depending on the options.